No trees were harmed in the making of this toilet paper.

 That’s the promise Emerald Brand makes with its line of tree-free disposable products.
 In 2011, when we first reported on the 21-year-old company, the supplier of eco-friendly disposables and cleaning supplies introduced 70 percent tree-free bath tissue, facial tissue, and napkins, as well as 100 percent tree-free disposable plates.

 From Recycled to Tree-Free

 Instead of using virgin wood fiber or even recycled paper, Emerald Brand products use bagasse — the leftover residue from sugar cane juicing.
 The use of bagasse in products reclaims an agricultural waste material and prevents the polluting gases created when it is burned as waste.
 It also takes less energy and fewer chemicals to produce bagasse products than it does to manufacture tree-based paper products.

 Emerald Brand has expanded its product line beyond tissue paper, napkins, and plates.
-It also sells food packaging, cups, eco-friendly cleaners, and plant-based biodegradable plastic cutlery and cups.
+It also sells food packaging, cups, eco-friendly cleaners, plant-based biodegradable plastic cutlery and cups, and more.

 In addition to their environmental benefits, Emerald Brand products are less expensive than traditional paper-based tissues and napkins, making them affordable for the company’s business customers.
 Emerald Brand has also focused recently on recycling farming refuse into products.

 “Our goal is to make going green an easy choice for businesses,” said R.J.
 Bianculli, director of the Paradigm Group, which owns Emerald Brand.
 “The Emerald Brand allows companies to make the responsible decision without sacrificing room in their budget.
 It’s a win-win for businesses and the environment.”

 Emerald has a “Tree-Free” mission to produce products from sustainable, alternative materials: